+Once the plots have been resized, the new size becomes the default size when opening a new graph window.
+Please note: On the version of OSIRIS for the Macintosh, there is no black line or marker displayed when dragging to resize the plot and it does not appear to be resized until the mouse button is released.

 Viewport and Zooming

 When viewing the graph, it is often desirable to zoom and/or pan to a particular locus or peak and there are several ways to do this.

 Reset Axes.
-To view all of the allele peaks, select “Reset Axes” on the toolbar or from the plot submenu on the “Table” pull down menu.
+To view all of the allele peaks, select “Reset Axes” on the toolbar or from the plot submenu on the “Graph” pull down menu.
 This viewport will not include the primer peaks near the origin of the plot.
 To include primer peaks, hold down the Shift key when selecting the “Reset Axes” button on the toolbar or select “Show Primer Peaks” from the plot submenu on the “Table” pull down menu.

 Zoom To Locus.
 To zoom to a particular locus, simply click on the locus name at the top of the plot.
 This will zoom the X-Axis to the range specified by the ladder and the Y-axis to accommodate all data in that range.
 This will not display adjacent interlocus peaks, but they can be viewed by clicking on the plot and pressing “a” on the keyboard.
 Keyboard options for setting the viewport are described later.